Things That Seem Normal, But are Not

 3. Eating Grains

 I know what you are thinking when you read this: of course it is normal to eat grains; the government recommends that grains make up most of our diet, it has to be normal.
 But, once again, eating grains seems normal because everyone is doing it, but grains are not optimal food for humans.
 Humans have only been munching on grains – in any large amounts – for the last 7,000 years.
 Sure, that sounds like a lot of time, but it actually is not.
 Our bodies have not adapted to the large amount of carbohydrates we put into them.
-High blood sugar which results from eating grains is responsible for more ill health than smoking cigarettes (see my book Sugarettes).
+High blood sugar which results from eating grains is responsible for more ill-health than smoking cigarettes (see my book ).
 Try replacing grains with fruits and vegetables at every meal.
-You will be astonished at how much better you feel. |
+You will be astonished at how much better you feel.

 4.Wearing Shoes

 Putting shoes on your feet seems pretty normal, right?
-Actually, your foot is incredible complex and wearing shoes all the time can be harmful to your feet.
+Actually, your foot is incredible complex and wearing shoes all the time is harmful to your feet.
 I suggest you spend at least part of the day waking around without shoes.
 A great trick is to get a plastic bucket and fill it with small stones (like pea gravel) spend ten or 15 minutes just standing in the gravel.
 It gives your feet a massage and rebuilds many of the muscles that have atrophied due to shoe wearing.
-There are also shoes from Terra Plana called Vivo Barefoot shoes that have a Kevlar bottom so that your feet can have the barefoot experience while still looking like a normal shoe. |
+There are also shoes from Terra Plana called that have a Kevlar bottom so that your feet can have the barefoot experience while still looking like a normal shoe.

-5. Being Inside
+5. Live Inside

 We live most of our lives inside and this is just not healthy.
 Not only is the air pollution inside a home or office often much worse than outside, we are also not getting enough sunlight.
-We have grown afraid of the big bad sun and have forgotten that it has a lot to do with our health.
+We have grown afraid of the sun and have forgotten that it has a lot to do with our health.
 Yes, you should not be out in the sun long enough to get a bad burn, but skin cancer has a lot less to do with our exposure to sunlight than previously thought.
 It appears that skin cancer may have much more to do with the lack of essential nutrients than sun exposure; some research suggests that it is the lack of sunlight that causes cancer.
-We get vitamin D from sun exposure and that vitamin is so essential to our health that you should consider supplementing if you are not getting enough (I like cod liver oil for vitamin D supplementation). |
+We get vitamin D from sun exposure and that vitamin is so essential to our health that you should consider supplementing if you are not getting enough (I like cod liver oil for vitamin D supplementation).

 6. Drinking Calories